A goal without a plan is only a dream

 For an ever clearer understanding of how SMART goals are set and planned, let us check out some examples that take different scenarios into consideration.

-We have taken four different examples to explain SMART Goals in different contexts to explain them in a holistic way.
+We have taken four different examples, we cover SMART goals examples for work, in healthcare, for students, and for a manager.
 These examples cover different purposes and domains of life with respect to goal setting.
 Therefore, let’s get going!